-Of the 4000 Islands there are three that are frequented by tourists and travelers; Don Khong, the largest and most upscale of the three, Don Khone and Don Det.
+Of the 4000 Islands, there are three that are frequented by tourists and travellers; Don Khong, the largest and most upscale of the three, Don Khone and Don Det.

 If you’re reading this blog and you’re headed to the 4000 Islands, then chances are good you’re headed to either Don Det or Don Khone (no offence it’s more of a judgement on us than you).
-Don Det has a bit of a reputation for being the new “party place” in Laos, but apart for the northwest corner, where all the bars are, there didn’t seem to be a whole lot of nightlife.
-Even those bars all seemed to shut down early enough (about midnight), although we were there in off season.
+Don Det has a bit of a reputation for being the new “party place” in Laos, but apart from the northwest corner, where all the bars are, there didn’t seem to be a whole lot of nightlife.
+Even those bars all seemed to shut down early enough (about midnight), although we were there in the off-season.

 From Pakse To The 4000 Islands:

-Paske Travel & Motorbike rental on the northern end of No.13 Rd (near the Wat Luang Temple) run regular 4000 islands promotions with a deal for only 55,000 LAK (€5.50) that includes a minivan and boat combo ticket, which is cheaper than the local transport option and includes local pickup.
-The bus leaves at 8am.
-You could email ahead to see if the promotion is still running Mr. Souk: pasketravel@gmail.com.
+Pakse Travel & Motorbike Rental on the northern end of No.13 Rd (near the Wat Luang Temple) run regular 4000 islands promotions with a deal for only 55,000 LAK (€5.50) that includes a minivan and boat combo ticket, which is cheaper than the local transport option and includes local pickup.
+The bus leaves at 8 a.m.
+You could email ahead to see if the promotion is still running at Mr. Souk: pasketravel@gmail.com.

 Otherwise transfer prices from Pakse to the 4,000 islands around town cost from 60,000-65,000 LAK (€6 – €6.50).

-Note: At Nakasong Bus Terminal there are two ATM’s, a tourist information point and money exchange office (There are NO ATM’s on the islands so bring plenty of cash)
+Note: At Nakasong Bus Terminal there are two ATMs, a tourist information point and a money exchange office (There are NO ATMs on the islands so bring plenty of cash)

 Accommodation On The 4000 Islands:

-From the port follow the road right for guesthouses and hostels with sunset views, or to the left for sunrise (sunrise are slightly cheaper and less of a walk).
+From the port follow the road right for guesthouses and hostels with sunset views, or to the left for sunrise (sunrises are slightly cheaper and less of a walk).

 Head towards the Street View Cafe bar, down along the main tourist street, and veer to the left at the end.
 Another 150m or so you will pass Mama Phouwan guesthouses, here rooms are 30,000 LAK (€3) per night (low season) but with no wifi.